Dukh-i-zhizniki in America

 2. "Brother Isaiah" — John Cudney from New Orleans

-About this time — summer 1921 — there appeared in Los Angeles a person who caused quite a commotion among the Spiritual Christians Molokan people, a commotion that was accompanied by considerable misunderstanding and ill feeling among them.
+About this time — summer [] 1921 — there appeared in Los Angeles a person who caused quite a commotion among the Spiritual Christians from Russia Molokan people, a commotion that was accompanied by considerable misunderstanding and ill feeling among them.
 This person called himself "Brother Isaiah" but the newspapers soon dubbed him the "Miracle Man".
 Where he came from no one seemed to know and he was not anxious to divulge the information.

 John Cudney (1847-1934) was a peddler well known in New Orleans where he lived on a boat on the Mississippi river.
 His healings attracted huge crowds and police control.
 An agent arranged for his tour to cure the sick around the U.S. and Canada, where he met Community Doukhobors.
 His all-white clothes were familiar to the most zealous Spiritual Christians particularly Freedomites, some of whom also dressed entirely white using no animal products (leather) in their non-killing spirit.